davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Think about the device you're using right now to read this page.
 Have you ever had weird little problems with it?
 Freezes, crashing apps, system slowdowns, overheating, unexplained network disconnects, blue screens, anything like that?
 Let's call these kinds of problems **faults**.
 Although your device probably (hopefully) doesn't fault often enough to be a daily disruption, I'm guessing it still happens from time to time.
 How often would you say that is?
 Once every few hours, days, or weeks?

 Now take that number and multiply it by a thousand.
 That's how often you would be dealing with individual server faults when managing a fleet of a thousand servers!
-Even if a problem is rare on the scale of one device, when you have many devices, the odds are pretty high that at least one of your devices is having that problem.
+Even if a problem is rare on the scale of one device, when you have many, many devices, the odds are pretty good a few of your devices has that problem.
+On a large enough network, you're experiencing every possible problem all the time (just not on every node simultaneously).

 This is what makes distributed systems a kind of funny environment to work in.
 The platform running your code provides fewer guarantees than you'd expect, and even the guarantees you get on paper don't always hold up in practice.
 It’s a world where anything that can go wrong will go wrong, is going wrong, and has been going wrong for weeks unnoticed.
-Working on distributed systems is like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's yet another thing that can break in a way you didn't anticipate.
+Working on distributed systems is like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing that can break in a way you didn't anticipate.

 As software people, it's tempting to write code that assumes the underlying platforms always works.
 When that code breaks because the platform ended up not working, it's tempting to blame the platform and tell the ops people to fix the hardware.
 But the ops people are managing a huge fleet, and they're constantly being deluged by problem after unexplainable problem.
-They're never going to fully catch up.
-You'd be best off coding around the problems instead of hoping they won't happen; in other words, you ought to make your code **fault tolerant**.
+They're never going to catch up.
+You'd be best off coding around the problems instead of asserting they won't happen; that is, you ought to make your code **fault tolerant**.
 It's that, or frequent downtime, outages, and unhappy users!

-This was the aspect of the problem we were missing before: we don't just want "distributed variables that any node can get or set."
+Fault tolerance is the aspect of the problem we were missing before: we don't just want "distributed variables that any node can get or set."
 We also want that variable to be fault-tolerant.
-No crash of a single node should be able to stop the variable from working.
+The variable should keep working even if a single node or a single network connection faults.

 ## Finding Fault